 As Filipinos embark on a new life as migrant workers abroad, there is little doubt that they set well-defined priorities: the education of children, build a new house or save up for married life.

-While many try to fulfill these dreams, others have altered plans as they discover new opportunities abroad.
-Staying in Canada with the family seems better than toiling alone far from loved ones.
 Marrying a local man could open up career opportunities and better welfare benefits.
-Entering into a relationship with a wealthy citizen could bring financial windfall.
+Entering into a relationship with a wealthy citizen could bring financial windfall and uplift one from the pangs of poverty.
 With priorities altered, Filipinos abroad may no longer be in sync with promises pledged to families as they waved goodbye at the airport.

 Some Filipinos have unwittingly or deliberately destroyed the fabric that binds the family, earning jeers from fellowmen as they fall in love abroad while maintaining families or relationships in the Philippines.
 Work has been disrupted.
 Regular communication with families back home stopped.
 Others have inevitably run against the law like getting pregnant out of wedlock, ending up deported with dreams shattered.